 (Beyond Pesticides, July 25, 2013) In a sweeping victory for the protection of human health and the environment, the Takoma Park, MarylandÂ City Council on July 22, 2013Â unanimously passed the Safe Grow Act of 2013, which generally restricts the use of cosmetic lawn pesticides on both private and public property throughout the Maryland city.
 This is the first time that a local jurisdiction of this size has used its authority to restrict pesticide use broadly on private property, exercising it responsibility to protect the health and welfare of its residents through its local government.
 This landmark legislation stops involuntary poisoning and non-target contamination from pesticide drift and volatility that occurs as these toxic chemicals move off of treatedÂ private yards.
 The new law fits into the cityâ€™s strategic plan to lead community efforts in environmental sustainability, protection and restoration, and secures Takoma Parkâ€™s role as a leader in sustainability in the state of Maryland and the nation.Â The action in Takoma Park brings to the U.S. an approach to outlawing cosmetic pesticide use on lawns and landscapes that has been in place in Canadian provinces for many years.

 The role of local government in imposing pesticide use requirements is important to the protection of public health and the environment.
 This right was affirmed by the U.S. Supreme Court in Wisconsin Public Intervenor, Town of Casey v.
 Mortier, June 21, 1991.
 In this case, the Court affirmed the rights of U.S. cities and towns to regulate pesticides that are not explicitly curtailed by state legislatures.
 The Court found that in conferring on states the authority to “regulate the sale and use of pesticides so long as the state regulation does not permit a sale or use prohibited by the Act [USC 136v(a)],” the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) “leaves the allocation of regulatory authority to the ‘absolute discretion’ of the states themselves, including the option of leaving local regulation of pesticides in the hands of local authorities.”
 After the Supreme Court ruling, the chemical industry, both manufacturer and service provider trade groups, went to state legislatures across the country and lobbied the states to take away or restrict the authority of local political subdivisions to restrict pesticide use on private property.
-Maryland is one of nine states that does not prohibit the adoption of local pesticide legislation.Â InÂ protecting the rights ofÂ local political subdivisions within Maryland to exercise their authority to impose pesticide use restrictions, the state is enabling the protection of the health and welfare of Maryland residents.
+Maryland is one of seven states that does not prohibit the adoption of local pesticide legislation.Â InÂ protecting the rights ofÂ local political subdivisions within Maryland to exercise their authority to impose pesticide use restrictions, the state is enabling the protection of the health and welfare of Maryland residents.

 The ordinance in Takoma Park was drafted by residents Julie Taddeo and Catherine Cummings, who both recognized a need to reduce pesticide use in their community for the long-term health and safety of their children.
 Ms. Taddeo and her family have lived in Takoma Park for 7 years; when she finally moved into a house with a yard after living in an apartment building for a long time, she was dismayed and baffled to see neighbors spray their yard for dandelions.
 It clicked for Ms. Cummings when she initially read about the cosmetic pesticide ban in Canadian provinces from Beyond Pesticidesâ€™ Daily News.
 When she realized that a â€śgold standardâ€ť had been created not too far from here, she thought there was no reason that Takoma Park couldnâ€™t do it as well.
 What began as an effort to educate neighbors in their community grew into a full-fledged campaign, and the creation of Safe Grow Zone.